sungnga/react-ecommerce/react-frontend/README.md

     - This method receives item and next as arguments
     - Create a cart variable and assign it to an empty array: `let cart = []`
     - Check to see if there's a window object (not undefined)
-    - If there is a window object, check to see if we can get an item with the name 'cart' from the localStorage using the .getItem() method
+    - If there is a window object, check to see if we can get items from the name 'cart' in the localStorage using the .getItem() method
-    - If there is cart, then we want to populate the item to the cart variable.
+    - If there is cart, then we want to populate the items to the cart variable.
 But first convert it from json string format to object format using JSON.parse()
     - This method receives 'item' as an argument.
 So we want to add this item to cart variable using the .push() method.
 When an item is added to cart, we also want to set count to 1
     ```javascript
     export const addItem = (item, next) => {